actifyjs/actify/README.md

 ## 🚥 Roadmap

-Our goals is convert all [Material Web](https://github.com/material-components/material-web) components to React Componets,not just a React wrapper components.
+Our goals is convert all [Material Web](https://github.com/material-components/material-web) components to React Components, not just a React wrapped components.

 | Component           | Web component | React Component |
 | ------------------- | ------------- | --------------- |